MaliaPagley/Quizzical/README.md

 # Quizzical-App
- This application is a quiz that will allow the user to answer multiple choice questions
+ This application is a quiz that will allow the user to answer multiple choice questions.